Thomas-Randall/pyStruct/README.md

      + Tertiary data: initial value for definition
    * Formatting delimiters [' ', '...', '()'] are reserved for pyStruct parsing
    * Tertiary data must be supplied for all definitions except strings

-## To Be Implemented
-+ In-editor redefinition, editing
-+ Generate object instance from blueprint